Gavin-Niederman/saunter/README.md

 ### Wait?
 What is a Ticks?

 The ticks type is used to store the most recent and last tick.
-It has a lerp funtion that returns a new tick enterpolated by the amount specified between the two ticks for use in rendering, or whatever you choose.
+It has a lerp funtion that returns a new tick interpolated by the amount specified between the two ticks for use in rendering, or whatever you choose.
 The ticks returned by ``Loop::init()`` is not actually a ticks, it is a ``Arc<RwLock<Ticks<...>>>``, This is because it is constantly being updated by the tickloop.
 For this reason, **only ever have a read lock on ticks**.
 To help with optimization, it is best practise to immediatly drop the read lock when you are done with it.